Intigriti Challenge

 The first key insights on Client-Side Code are:

-probably to hint at how the CSP will be bypassed. view.js
+- There is a file named exp.jsprobably to hint at how the CSP will be bypassed.

 Will also help us to exploit the Cache.
 Hinted in the second hint: https://twitter.com/intigriti/status/1644358672468901889.
 This actually helped me find this writeup: https://blog.arkark.dev/2022/11/18/seccon-en/#web-spanote